DeqingSun/devart-template/project_posts/2014-03-03-My-First-Post.md

 ##Concept: What if you could make black out poetry from the news?
 Blackout poetry has long been a creative technique to derive meaning through reduction.
 So we thought it would be interesting to try and create black out poems from the news.
 It seemed like a fitting technique and analogy for our idea of reducing complexity into simplicity.

-Turning the news into a blackout poem
+Turning the news into a black out poem:
 ![Example Image](../project_images/Blackout_poem.gif?raw=true "Example Image")